If you have a small business, you must have a blog. Full stop.

 A big part of quality SEO (search engine optimization) is developing your blog content.
 For top-notch SEO, write well-researched articles on searchable questions (like “Why do I need a blog?”), incorporate links to relevant content, and embed key search terms throughout your article.

-Another benefit of blogging is brand recognition.
+Another benefit of blogging is you build-up your brand identity

 As your website pops up in search results, and as more and more people use your blog as a useful source of information about your industry, an increasing number of consumers will come to recognize your brand.